Exercise Ball Back Extension With Hands Behind Head

 Frequently Asked Questions

-• Can beginners do the Exercise Ball Back Extension with Hands Behind Head?
+• What muscles do Exercise Ball Back Extension With Hands Behind Head work?

 Related Exercises